 Click here for an internship information packet

 To be considered a candidate for a Child Life Internship, you will be required to meet all of the following criteria.
-You must be enrolled at a university at the time of your application and during the internship.
-If you are an independent student then, please do not submit application, as no exceptions can be made by our hospital.
+You must be enrolled at a university during the internship.
+If you are an independent student then, please do not submit an application, as no exceptions can be made by our hospital.
 You also are required to

 - Have a minimum 3.0 cumulative GPA.

-- Have successfully completed a minimum of a 100-hour Child Life Practicum experience under a Certified child life specialist working with infants, children, youth and/or families undergoing stress and trauma.
-The child life practicum must be completed at the time you are applying for the internship program.
+- Have successfully completed a minimum of a 100-hour Child Life Practicum experience under a Certified Child Life Specialist working with infants, children, youth and/or families undergoing stress and trauma.
+At least 50 of these hours must be completed at the time you are applying for the internship program.
 The entire 100 hours Child Life Practicum must be completed by the start of the internship.

 - Have completed at least 100 hours of experience with well infants, children, youth and/or families.

 - Have successfully completed child life coursework that included the 6 applied areas of study as required by ACLP.
 This course must be completed by the start of the internship.

-- Have successfully completed an ACLP Eligibility Assessment, showing with required courses by ACLP accepted, with one being the child life course taught by a certified child life specialist.
+- Have successfully completed an ACLP Eligibility Assessment, showing all 10 required courses by ACLP accepted, with one being the child life course taught by a certified child life specialist.
 All required courses must be completed by the start of the internship.

 How to Apply